whatzupsup/whatzupsup.github.io/_pages/about.md

 but not limited to. \
 My expected graduation date is February, 2024. \
-For inquiries, please contact :mailbox: whatzupsup@yonsei.ac.kr \
+For inquiries, please contact :mailbox: <a href="mailto:{{whatzupsup@yonsei.ac.kr}}">whatzupsup@yonsei.ac.kr</a> \
-Link to my google scholar page is provided at the bottom of this page.
+:link: Links to my Google Scholar and LinkedIn are provided at the bottom of this page.